git-pull/tao-of-tmux/manuscript/08-configuration.md

 ### Base index

-Set the starting number (base index) for windows:
+This was mentioned earlier in the book, but it's a favorite tweak of many tmux users, who find it more intuitive to start their window counting at *1*, rather than the default, *0*.
+To set the starting number (base index) for windows:

 {line-numbers=off}
     set -g base-index 1